johnnygoblue/treasureIsland/README.md

 ### Option: Show Path as Map or List

-If the show path option is specified at the command line (`--show-path` or `-p`), output the path discovered from the start location to the treasure.
-The show path option requires an argument which will display a treasure map when the argument provded is an `M`, or display the locations that define the path when the argument provided is an `L`.
-The path will appear after verbose messages and stats (if either or both are specified), and before the "Treasure Hunt Results."
+If the show path option is specified at the command line (`--show-path` or `-p`), output the path discovered from the start location to the treasure. **If no path to the treasure is found, nothing should be printed.** The show path option requires an argument which will display a treasure map when `M` is provded, or display the locations that define the path when an `L` is provided.
 If any other argument value is provided, the program should exit with error.
+The path will appear after verbose messages and stats (if either or both are specified), and before the "Treasure Hunt Results."

 #### Treasure Map